derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 ```
 .black-background {

-  /* This is a CSS comment, the below property-value pair sets an element's background color to black */
+  /* This is a CSS comment - the below property-value pair sets an element's background color to black */
   background-color: #000000;

 }